jundalisay/sp/content/en/superphysics/principles/chapter-08.md

 **Realization** is the getting of that integration through a strong Positive aethereal energy.

+Cognition, Intuition, and Realization are all Flow and Force, with emphasis on Flow.

 **Memorizing** is the storage of the idea-nodes as memory.
 All memory first goes into the aethereal memory of the Higher Mind.
 This is like cloud storage in cloud computing.
 - Then it is stored physically in the brain as local storage.
 - This aethereal memory is called akashic records.
+- This uses Force and Memory -- extremely shocking events naturally etch themselves into our brains and akashic memory.

 **Learning** is the storage of the idea-nodes after they have been integrated by the Higher Mind.
+- This is Flow and Memory.

 {{< i s="/graphics/psych/think.jpg" a="Thinking" c="The different relative directions and energies of the Positive Force explain the differences in the actions of the mind" >}}